APPENDICES

 Name Arrived Settled Profile

-Joseph GUÉNARD 02 1765 Op born c1746, probably Chignecto; son of Timothée GUÉNARD & Anne-Marie THIBODEAUX; brother of Anastasie; on list of Acadians at Marlborough, MA, 1761, age 12[sic], with parents & siblings; arrived LA 1765, age 19; in Opelousas census, 1766, COURTABLEAU's Company militia, with no one else in his household, next to his mother, Widow Maria THIBAUDAU; married, age 26, Véronique DUPLECHIN of Pointe Coupée but resident of Opelousas, daughter of Philippe DUPLECHIN & his first wife Renée BOFF of New Orleans & Pointe Coupée, 25 Nov 1772, Pointe Coupée; settled Opelousas District; in Opelousas census, 1777, called Joseph GUINARD, age 31, head of family number 39, with wife Véronique age 20, sons Benois age 6, Dominique age 1, 0 slaves, 15 cattle, 5 horses, 10 hogs, 0 sheep; in Opelousas census, 1785, called GUÉNARD, with 4 unnamed free individuals, 0 slaves; in Opelousas census, 1788, Plaisance, called GUÉNARD, with 2 unnamed males, no woman, 1 unnamed girl, 0 slaves, 35 cattle, 10 horses, no arpents listed; on Opelousas militia list, Jul 1789, fusilier, called Joseph GUÉNARD
+Joseph GUÉNARD 02 1765 Atk?, Op born c1746, probably Annapolis Royal; son of Timothée GUÉNARD & Anne-Marie THIBODEAUX; brother of Anastasie; on list dated 24 Oct 1760 of Acadians surrendered at Restigouche, unnamed, age 14; on list of Acadians at Fort Edward, Pigiguit, NS, Oct 1762, unnamed, age 18; arrived LA 1765, age 19; in Opelousas census, 1766, COURTABLEAU's Company militia, with no one else in his household, next to his mother, Widow Maria THIBAUDAU; married, age 26, Véronique of Pointe Coupée but resident of Opelousas, daughter of Philippe DUPLECHIN & his first wife Renée BOFF of New Orleans & Pointe Coupée, 25 Nov 1772, Pointe Coupée; settled Opelousas District; in Opelousas census, 1777, called Joseph GUINARD, age 31, head of family number 39, with wife Véronique age 20, sons Benois age 6, Dominique age 1, 0 slaves, 15 cattle, 5 horses, 10 hogs, 0 sheep; in Opelousas census, 1785, called GUÉNARD, with 4 unnamed free individuals, 0 slaves; in Opelousas census, 1788, Plaisance, called GUÉNARD, with 2 unnamed males, no woman, 1 unnamed girl, 0 slaves, 35 cattle, 10 horses, no arpents listed; on Opelousas militia list, Jul 1789, fusilier, called Joseph GUÉNARD

 NOTES

-02. Wall of Names, 18, calls him Joseph GUÉNARD; BRDR, 2:344 (PCP-2, part 2, 135; PCP-4, 95), his marriage record, calls him Joseph GUENARD of Acadia, calls his wife Véronique DUPLECHEN of Pointe Coupée, res.
-Opelousas, gives his & her parents' names, says his father & her mother were deceased at the time of the wedding, & that the witnesses to his marriage were Philipppe DUPLECHEN [her father] & Joseph RABALAIS.
+02. Wall of Names, 18, calls him Joseph GUÉNARD; BRDR, 2:344 (PCP-2, part 2, 135; PCP-4, 95), his marriage record, calls him Joseph GUENARD of Acadia, calls his wife Véronique DUPLECHEN "of Pointe Coupée, res.
+Opelousas," gives his & her parents' names, says his father & her mother were deceased at the time of the wedding, & that the witnesses to his marriage were Philipppe DUPLECHEN [her father] & Joseph RABALAIS.
+See also "Fort Edward, 1761-62"; "Ristigouche, 24 Oct 1760."

 The birth/baptismal record of daughter Ursule DeFrene, dated 6 Apr 1777, in Hébert, D., Southwest LA Records, 1:A:368 (Opel.
 Ch.: Folio OA, p.6), calls him Joseph GENAR DeFrene.
 Was this his dit?